quirino-cargill/assessments-template/README.md

 ### Functional Requirements

-1. Create a List Component which shows a list of commodities
-2. Create a Commodity Component which shows a single commodity item
+1. Use as default preset of equities at least the following symbols: *IBM, AMZN, AAPL, AMD, GOOG, NFLX, FB, TSLA*

+2. Show the list the equities with the following information:
+   1. Symbol
+   2. Associated Name (fetch the name from the APIs, do not hardcode it)
+   3. Last Day Market Movement as percentage (show if it was a positive or negative change)

-3. Create a Search Component which allows to filter out the displayed commodities
+3. Provide a way to filter out equities by name or symbol

-4. Create a Filter Component which allows to filter the displayed commodities by the available stock exchanges
+4. Provide a way to sort equities by the last day market change value as percentage

+5. Selecting a value from the list, show its prices in the past days fetched through the APis, highlighting if it was a positive/negative day

-5. Add tests associated to the filter logic
+6. Add tests associated to the filter and sorting features

-6. Add styles for displaying the items in a user friendly way
+7. Add styles for displaying the items in a user friendly way